Alex370z/EasyshopApplication.java/README.md

 ## Display products by category
 ![CATEGORIES EASYSHOP](https://github.com/user-attachments/assets/0cf0f9b5-07b7-471e-8bc0-4930e19afa48)

+## Features to Implement
+Analyzing the features of high-quality websites shows that they are well-organized and offer an easily readable user interface.
+They allow users to access their profiles, including settings, personal information, security, and order history.
+Also, when users are browsing products, the website recommends a variety of similar items, which can capture the user's attention and interest.
+Another feature they implement is allowing users to leave comments and reviews on products.
+This helps ensure that customers can make confident and informed purchases.

+An easily readable user interface is the number one priority.
+When a website is clean and navigation is smooth, it enhances the shopping experience and doesn't overwhelm the user.

 ## Interesting Code
 An interesting piece of code is the Authentication Controller.
 The Authentication Controller plays a crucial role in applications, as it handles new user data such as usernames, emails, and passwords.
 It validates the input, saves the user to the database, and returns a success response.